rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## Getting the First Readers aka.
 Early Feedback 📖

-(having something to show, i.e. a basic landing page, getting a cover, trouble with the naming, first versions on Leanpub)

 Given the fact that we had figured out how to sell the eBook and how to write it, we now had to start writing the eBook.

 We naturally found how to split the work and who would write what based on our own interests.
 While Björn and I were more focused on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.